funnypapaya/uxagustina-portfolio/case-studies/globespinning.md

 ## Process

 ### Discovery phase
-The founders of Globespinning provided a very detailed set of materials to illustrate their vision of the product, including low resolution wireframes and notes.
+The founders of Globespinning provided a very detailed set of materials to illustrate their vision of the product, including low fidelity wireframes and notes.

 From these documents I started working on the information architecture for the app.
 This phase went through a series of revisions and corrections that improved the user flow and made the app as simple and clear as possible.
 We revised our proposed adjustments with the client and agreed on a set navigation that included the planned features.